How Firms Chase Profit

 Next Up: Monopoly & the Dark Side of Market Power

 In Part 3, we dive into monopolies - where one firm calls the shots, controls supply, and sets prices like the market’s puppet master.
-Get ready for some serious economic drama.
+Get ready for some serious economic chaos.

 IB Complete Support Courses, a new generation of affordable support materials directed at IB students seeking grades 6 or 7.